 n the surface, ACT! is a deceptively easy program to master.
 However, those of you who are so inclined - or didn't run fast enough - might want to add ACT! database Administrator to your current job description.
 The database Administrator is in charge of adding new fields to the database and making sure that they are artistically placed onto your layout.
 Need to take your database with you?
 You'll be able to synchronize your database with a little help from this section.
+Need to make sure you database is safe and secure?
+This section has your back covered!
 Best of all, when things go wrong, guess whom everyone will turn to?
 Not to worry, though - just turn to this section for help.

-Creating Contact Fields
+Creating and Editing Contact Fields

 - ▶ Understanding the field concept

 - ▶ Thinking before adding fields

-- ▶ Adding a custom field
+- Adding a custom field

+- Deleting fields

+- Limiting access to fields

-- ▶ Managing the ACT! lists
+- ▶ Managing the ACT! drop-down lists